NoEndsNoGains/End-Of-Conflict/CHEAT-SHEET.md

 Lion decides the shape of the future— because the verdict answers what was found, and the solution must answer what was seen.
-Because you cut the root, the branch stays— so birds sing "never again," not "here we go again."
+Because you cut the root, not the branch— so birds sing "never again," not "here we go again."